 Data & Methods

-- Methods used in the workshop:
+- Methods employed in the workshop and required from participants:

 Implications for AI Economics